hafedhmhammdi/prometheus-grafana-openshift-430/docs/README.md

 <details><summary>CLICK ME</summary>

-By default Prometheus and Grafana operators are pre-installed and populated with default dashboards.
+By default Prometheus and Grafana operators are pre-installed in Openshift and populated with default dashboards.
+They are installed in openshift-monitoring namespace.

-Note: The default dashboards are readonly and can't be modified.
+They are readonly and can’t be modified.

-## Accessing Grafana Dashboard

-The default monitoring dashboards available in the Openshift can be accessed as below.
+The  dashboards can be accessed as below.

 #### 1. Open Grafana Dashboard